Book – Change Your Questions, Change Your Life

 2) Judger or Learner –

-As Ben meets with Joseph, and explains his dilemma of not able to manage team and unable to drive required results.
-Joseph asks him to focus on questions he is asking to himself and his team.
-He emphasis on checking whether his questions are for judging or learning.
-Here are few traits of Judger and Learner.
+Ben meets with Joseph and explains his dilemma of not being able to manage a team and unable to drive required results.
+Joseph asks him to focus on questions he is asking himself and his team.
+He emphasizes checking whether his questions are for judging or learning.
+Here are a few traits of Judger and Learner.

 |Judger Mindset||Learner Mindset|